thrasher-corp/gocryptotrader/exchanges/htx/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/thrasher-corp/gocryptotrader)](https://goreportcard.com/report/github.com/thrasher-corp/gocryptotrader)

-This htx package is part of the GoCryptoTrader codebase.
+This HTX package is part of the GoCryptoTrader codebase.

 ## This is still in active development